10 Best Things to Do on Christmas in Krakow

 - Chocolate Wedel: Poland is a country with a long chocolate tradition.
 Probably one of the most famous chocolates is Wedel, named after the creator of the brand, a German entrepreneur who founded the firm in 1851.

-An annual Nativity Scene competition is organized by the Historical Museum of the City of Krakow.
-This institution houses the cribs that, from the first Sunday of December can be visited without any problem until February.
+Krakow's Nativity Scenes are considered Intangible Heritage by UNESCO and, in fact, an annual Nativity Scene Contest is held in the city, organized by the Historical Museum of the City of Krakow.
+This institution houses the cribs that can be visited from the first Sunday of December until February.

-If you are in Krakow on the first Thursday you can witness the curious ceremonial that accompanies this crib contest.
-It is, in essence, as follows:
+If you are in Krakow on the first Thursday of December you can also witness the curious ceremonial that accompanies this crib contest: in the morning the participants gather at the monument of Adam Mickiewicz and then make a procession with the cribs in the Market Square.

-Few things are more typical of the Christmas season than performances of Tchaikovsky's ballet The Nutcracker.
+Few things are more typical of the Christmas season than performances of Tchaikovsky's Nutcracker ballet.
 It is a widespread tradition, especially in Central and Eastern European countries and the United States, so Poland was not to be outdone.

 In addition, Chopin's homeland could not but be characterized by having musical events of great quality and with the best performers.
 I suggest you take a look at the program that the Krakow Opera has prepared for Christmas.
 It is almost certain that you will find performances of The Nutcracker.

 If you want, you can also attend one of the many music concerts in Krakow.
-During this holiday season, classical music predominates, sometimes taking place inside churches.
-A good way to enjoy the music and get to know the architectural heritage of the city.
+During this holiday season, classical music predominates, sometimes taking place inside churches or in historical places such as the Bonerowski Palace.
+If you want to enjoy the music and at the same time get to know the architectural heritage of the city, I recommend you to book tickets for a Chopin piano concert.
+It will be unforgettable.

-A good way to get close to Polish handicrafts.
-It is a visit to the ARMAR factory-workshop.
+A good way to get closer to Polish craftsmanship is to visit the ARMAR workshop-factory.
 A place located 23 km from Krakow where you can experience firsthand how Christmas ornaments are made.
 The techniques used are very extensive and include glass blowing.

 You will also have the opportunity to participate in a craft workshop, although that will depend on your ability with languages.
 Unfortunately, these workshops are not available in Spanish.
 However, if you are fluent in English, Italian, French, German or Russian, there will be no problem.
 The workshops last 2 hours and can be enjoyed from Monday to Friday at 09:00, 11:00, 13:00 and 15:00.

-10. A plan for the little ones: the Dragon of Wawel
+10. Enjoy a plan for the little ones: the Dragon of Wawel

 Christmas is the time of illusion par excellence.
-Therefore, if we travel with children, it can always be a good idea to introduce them to the magical, fairytale and fable elements that Krakow is home to.
+Therefore, if we travel with children, it can always be a good idea to let them know the magical elements, fairy tale and fable that houses Krakow.
 One of them is the famous Wawel Dragon, a sculpture that every five minutes expels fire from its mouth.

 These are the most Christmas plans to do in Krakow.
 Decide which one best suits your tastes or the plan you are thinking about and, simply, make it happen.
 Of course, don't forget a good coat, gloves and hat!